xerial/snappy-java/README.md

 A file `target/snappy-java-$(version).jar` is the product additionally containing the native library built for your platform.

+## Cross-compiling for other platforms
+The Makefile contains rules for cross-compiling the native library for other platforms so that the snappy-java JAR can support multiple platforms.
+For example, to build the native libraries for x86 Linux, x86 and x86-64 Windows, and soft- and hard-float ARM:

+    $ make linux32 win32 win64 linux-arm linux-armhf

+If you append `snappy` to the line above, it will also build the native library for the current platform and then build the snappy-java JAR (containing all native libraries built so far).

+Of course, you must first have the necessary cross-compilers and development libraries installed for each target CPU and OS.
+For example, on Ubuntu 12.04 for x86-64, install the following packages for each target:

+  * linux32: `sudo apt-get install g++-multilib libc6-dev-i386 lib32stdc++6`
+  * win32: `sudo apt-get install g++-mingw-w64-i686`
+  * win64: `sudo apt-get install g++-mingw-w64-x86-64`
+  * arm: `sudo apt-get install g++-arm-linux-gnueabi`
+  * armhf: `sudo apt-get install g++-arm-linux-gnueabihf`

+Unfortunately, cross-compiling for Mac OS X is not currently possible; you must compile within OS X.

 ## Miscellaneous Notes
 ### Using snappy-java with Tomcat 6 (or higher) Web Server